If you are a contractor or a client, here is the information that you need to know:

 Deciding to replace your current floor is a process that should not be taken lightly.
 Not only is it a major financial investment, but it also takes time.
 Which material is best?
 Which colour?
 Opting for hardwood floors creates another set of questions that are also very important when looking for top results.
 Let’s talk more about hardwood floors.

-So, you’ve decided that you’re going with a hardwood floor.
+So, you’ve decided that you’re opting for a hardwood floor.
 This option works well nearly throughout the house.
 In addition to being both natural and very stylish, hardwood requires little maintenance.
 Numerous options are available, with different types and styles (colour, essence, gloss, etc.) on the market.

 This is probably the most important choice you’ll have to make throughout the process.
 There are three main options: solid hardwood, engineered wood without glue or nails (also known as “floating floor”) and engineered hardwood.